-8 Butery Layers of Cake, Lemon Curd, and Blackberry Italian Meringue Buttercream
+8-Layer Lemon Cake with Blackberry Italian Meringue Buttercream

-With 8 delicate buttery layers of yellow cake separated with lemon curd and blackberry Italian meringue buttercream, this Lemon Blackberry Layer Cake is spring on a plate, and as delicious as it is lovely.
+Layer after layer of buttery yellow cake doused in Limoncello are stacked tall, separated with lemon curd, and iced with Blackberry Italian Meringue Buttercream.
+This cake is spring on a plate and as delicious as it is impressive.

 You might think that you’ll need mad knife skills to get 8 even layers of cake, but you won’t.
 To avoid having to cut layers of delicate cake in half, each layer of this cake is baked individually.
+(Don’t worry – you won’t need 8 cake pans.)
 Even better, the layers will keep perfectly well, wrapped individually, at room temperature, for up to two days.
-So, you can bake your layers one day, make the buttercream and decorate the cake another.
+So, you can bake the layers of cake one day, and assemble and decorate them the next.